Margaret Leinen, PhD

 Margaret LeinenResearch Board Vice Chair

-Before going to the National Science Foundation, Dr. Leinen was Dean, Graduate School of Oceanography and Vice Provost for Marine and Environmental Programs at the University of Rhode Island.
-She also served as the President of the Climate Response Fund, a nonprofit organization formed to foster discussion of climate intervention research (sometimes called geoengineering or climate engineering) and to decrease the risk that these techniques might be called on or deployed before they are adequately understood and regulated.
-Dr. Leinen also spent two years in the corporate sector where she served as the Chief Science Officer of Climos, Inc., a start-up company focused on developing technology for climate mitigation.
+She is the founder and served as president of the Climate Response Fund, a non-profit organization that works to foster discussion of climate engineering research and to decrease the risk that these techniques might be called on or deployed before they are adequately understood and regulated.
+Previously, she spent two years as the chief science officer of Climos, Inc., a startup focused on green technology for climate mitigation.

 « Back to Board Roster